DENNISMCRAE/triangle-tracker/README.md

 # Triangle Tracker
 #### An application that determines types of triangles, 7 December,2018
-#### By Dennis McRae
+#### By Dennis McRae Njuguna Gathogo
 ## Description
 This is a simple web application to that determines types of triangles, it also has a brief description of what triangles are.
 ## Setup/Installation Requirements
-* clone this this repository using this link: https://github.com/dennismcrae/triangle-tracker.git https://dennismcrae.github.io/triangle-tracker/
+* clone this repository using this link: https://github.com/dennismcrae/triangle-tracker.git https://dennismcrae.github.io/triangle-tracker/
 1.On the Github,navigate to the main page of the repository.